Cracked Pot Meditations – Luxuries

 Keep an eye on the beans till you have the desired roast.

 Agitate the beans by pouring between two colanders.
-Watch the heat, wear mittens or just take the burns.
+Watch the heat, wear mittens,s or take the burns.
 Agitate until the beans are just warm.

-Put the beans in a jar and store in a cool dark place.
+Put the beans in a jar and store them in a cool, dark place.
 Do not freeze.
 Don’t seal the beans so that the CO2 can vent away.

-Wait anywhere between 12 to 24 hours to use the beans.
+Wait 12 to 24 hours before using the beans.
 This is the perfect window to enjoy the delicious coffee you just roasted yourself.

 DO NOT USE CREAM IN THIS COFFEE!